Baker University College of Arts & Sciences

 Credentials Required for Admission Consideration

-Please send the following information to the Office of Admission:
+Please send the following information to the Office of Admissions:

 - Secondary school transcripts and all college transcripts

 - Standardized test scores: